 - A. All parties must be able to see and hear the questioning of parties and witnesses. - B. Any party may request a virtual hearing.
-If requested, the College will provide a virtual hearing. - C. All parties have an equal opportunity to present witnesses, including fact and expert witnesses. - D. The parties' advisors are permitted to cross-examine the parties and any witnesses. - 1.
+If requested, the College will provide a virtual hearing.

+- C. All parties have an equal opportunity to present witnesses, including fact and expert witnesses. - D. The parties' advisors are permitted to cross-examine the parties and any witnesses. - 1.
 The parties are prohibited from directly conducting cross-examination.
 Cross-examination must be conducted by a party's advisor. - 2.
 The decision-maker determines whether questions asked during cross-examination are relevant to the determination of responsibility.
-If the decision-maker disallows a question, they will explain the basis for their

-- decision at the hearing.
+If the decision-maker disallows a question, they will explain the basis for their decision at the hearing.
 Parties and advisors may not challenge a decisionmaker's relevancy determinations during the hearing. - 3.
 Evidence or questions that inquire about the Complainant's sexual predisposition or prior sexual history are prohibited (i.e., rape-shield protections) unless such questions and evidence are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - 4.
-To the extent permitted by law, the decision-maker may consider statements of persons not present at a hearing and/or not subject to cross-examination unless the statements are subject to exclusion under another provision in this Procedure.
-"Statements" include but are not limited to opinions and statements in police reports, medical records, court records, investigation notes, emails, written statements, text messages, social media postings, and the like. - 5.
+The decision-maker may not consider statements of individuals who do not submit to cross-examination in reaching a determination of responsibility - 5.
 Records with a legally recognized privilege, such as medical treatment records, may not be used unless the individual or entity who holds the privilege waives the privilege.
 Any waiver must be written and made in advance of a hearing. - 6.
 If a party does not have an advisor, the College will provide an advisor at no cost to the party.
 The advisor may, or may not, be an attorney. - 7.
 Other standard Rules of Evidence do not apply in grievance hearings under these Procedures. - E. The College will provide either an audio recording, audiovisual recording, or transcript of the hearing to all parties. - F. The decision-maker evaluates all relevant evidence and reaches a determination regarding responsibility.
 The decision-maker issues their final written determination to all parties within ten (10) days of the hearing.
-The final written determination includes a summary of the allegations; a description of the procedural steps taken by the College to investigate and reach a determination of responsibility; findings of fact supporting the determination; conclusions regarding the application of College policies to the facts; a statement of and rationale for the result as to each allegation, including a determination of responsibility; any disciplinary sanctions the College recommends or imposes; whether remedies designed to restore or preserve equal access to an education program or activity will be provided to the Complainant; and the College's appeal procedures. - G. The following sanctions may be imposed for those who have violated these Procedures:
+The final written determination includes a summary of the allegations; a description of the procedural steps taken by the College to investigate and reach a determination of responsibility; findings of fact supporting the determination; conclusions regarding the application of College policies to the facts; a statement of and rationale for the result as to each allegation, including a determination of responsibility; any disciplinary sanctions the College recommends or imposes; whether remedies designed to restore or preserve equal access to an education program or activity will be provided to the Complainant; and the College's appeal procedures.

+G. The following sanctions may be imposed for those who have violated these Procedures: